taichikuji/Miia-Py/README.md

 Mainly to learn Python a bit more and...
 After trying it for a few days, it's super fun!

-## How do i make it work?
+## How do I make it work?

-That will be released as a [Wiki](https://github.com/taichikuji/miia-py/wiki) in the near future.
-Hold tight!
+<a href="https://github.com/taichikuji/Miia-Py/wiki/How-to-get-the-bot-working/">Here you have info for that!</a>

 ## Uses: